njaard/sonnerie/README.md

     compact --major --gegnum 'grep -v ^bad-objects | sed "s/^old-name/new-name/"'

-Compactions are atomic, so you can cancel it (with `^C`) at any time.

 You can also see a preview of its output by piping your command into `| tee /dev/stderr`.

 Note that the rows come as "key\ttimestamp\tformat\tvalue"

-By default, compactions run in a "safe" mode.
+By default, gegnum compactions run in a "safe" mode.
 This is safer but very slow, as each key must be verified on insertion to make sure the datatypes are homogenous.
 Use the `--unsafe-nocheck` option to disable the feature.

 You can also "read | filter | add" into a different database, but `gegnum` allows you to modify an existing database which is useful for online maintenance on a database